 Active and Reactive Power Sharing Across Generation Resources

 Clause 2.1.4 of UNIFI V3 states that “A GFM CBR is expected to autonomously share power (e.g., incrementally increase or decrease power burden within its capability) with other generation resources at all times using the principles of droop akin to the operation of conventional synchronous generators or GFL CBRs.
 CBRs in all GFM Tiers shall share reactive power.
 For Tier 1 GFM IBRs, only reactive power sharing is required.
-Tier 2 has limited active power sharing capability, and Tiers 3 and 4 have full active power sharing capability.
+Tier 2 has limited active power sharing capability, and Tiers 3 and 4 have full active power sharing capability.”

 Operation in Grids With Low System Strength

-Clause 2.1.5 of UNIFI V3 states that “A GFM CBR is expected to operate stably when connected to a power system with a low system strength, as evaluated in relevant parts of UNIFI V3,
+Clause 2.1.5 of UNIFI V3 states that “A GFM CBR is expected to operate stably when connected to a power system with a low system strength, as evaluated in the test described in Section 5.”
+Section 5 of UNIFI V3 which deals with GFM Conformity Assessment Procedures,

 Operation Under System Unbalance